godfreykao/experiments/README.md

-# side-projects
+# experiments
-Collection of side projects aimed at learning and exploring new technologies.
+Collection of small program aimed at learning and exploring new technologies.